-The CWCB 2013 drought survey provides information on water providers' adaptive capacities.
-The statewide results of the survey are presented in Figures 9.7 through 9.10 below.
-Figure 9.7 shows the percentage of survey respondents who implemented water restrictions during 2002/2003, during 2012 and are anticipating implementing restrictions during 2013.
-These results show that mandatory water restrictions were implemented by 59% of the survey respondents during 2002.
-This was significantly lower in 2012, when only 8% of the survey respondents implemented mandatory restrictions.
-This is largely attributed to the fact that during 2012, many providers relied upon normal to above-normal reservoir storage to meet customer demands yet implemented voluntary restrictions in response to the drought.
-The percentage of respondents planning to implement mandatory restrictions in 2013 is much higher than 2012.
-This is likely attributed to below average reservoir storage and that severe to exceptional drought conditions are anticipated for a large portion of Colorado.
-Figure 9.7 also indicates that a larger percentage of the respondents generally considered water restrictions as a standard operating procedure in 2012 when compared to the drought in 2002/2003.
-This suggests that more water providers may be using water restrictions as a means to manage water demand during dry Twenty-six percent of the respondents did not implement water restrictions in periods.
-2002/2003 or 2012/2013.
+Adaptive capacities employed by water providers were explored in the CWCB 2013 drought survey, the statewide results of which are presented in Figure 9.7 through Figure 9.10.
+Figure 9.7 shows the percentage of survey respondents who implemented water restrictions, which could be considered either a mitigating action or a response action depending on when the restrictions were implemented, during the drought of 2002/2003, again during the drought of 2012, and are anticipating implementing restrictions during 2013.
+These results show that mandatory water restrictions were implemented by 59% of the survey respondents during 2002/2003 but were implemented by only 8% of survey respondents in 2012.
+This significantly lower implementation rate is largely attributed to the fact that during 2012, many providers relied upon normal to above-normal reservoir storage to meet customer demands while implementing voluntary restrictions in response to the drought.
+The percentage of respondents planning to implement mandatory restrictions in 2013 is much higher than 2012, which is attributed to below-average reservoir storage and the anticipated severe to exceptional drought conditions across a large portion of Colorado.
+This result highlights the importance of reservoir storage for planning purposes during drought.

+Figure 9.7 also indicates that a larger percentage of the respondents consider water restrictions to be standard operating procedure in 2012 when compared to the drought in 2002/2003, highlighting how attitudes around water restrictions have changed with time.
+Twenty-six percent of the respondents did not implement water restrictions in 2002/2003 or 2012 and did not plan to do so in 2013.